Why Is My Koi Not Eating Its Food? Guide to Fixing Eating Problems 2022

 - Treating for Skin Rot (Infection)

 A final reason koi stop eating, and one which often worries new koi keepers, is the build-up to winter.
-Unless you understand how hibernation works, it can be quite a shock when your fish stop taking food as weather gets colder; but luckily this is completely normal!
+Unless you understand how torpor works, it can be quite a shock when your fish stop taking food as weather gets colder; but luckily this is completely normal!
 Most pond fish will slow down their eating during autumn, and completely stop taking food when water temperatures hit 50ºF (10°c).
-During this time koi will begin hibernating and will be able to survive off their fat stores they’ve gained from summer feeding.
+During this time koi will begin slowing down and will be able to survive off their fat stores they’ve gained from summer feeding.
 Even though there isn’t much you can do to make your koi eat during winter (they really don’t need to!), there are still things you can do to make winter more comfortable for them and improve their hibernation period.
 These include:

 - Adding a Heater/De-icer for Gas Exchange